Phi Beta Sigma: History (1970–2000)

-In 2001, Sigma brother Rod Paige became the first African-American Secretary of Education.
 At the 2003 conclave, in Memphis, Tennessee, the fraternity added Projects S.W.W.A.C & S.A.T.A.P as national programs in attempts to combat cancer and teenage pregnancy.
 In addition to those projects, the fraternity added Project Vote and the Phi Beta Sigma Capital Hill Summit under the social action umbrella.
+In 2015, the fraternity's headquarters was also the headquarters of the 20th Anniversary of the Million Man March.
 At the 2007 conclave in Charlotte, North Carolina the fraternity introduced the Sigma Wellness initiatives as the latest national programs.

-The 2009 Conclave in New Orleans saw former President William Jefferson Clinton accept honorary member invitation to Phi Beta Sigma Fraternity."
+The 2009 conclave in New Orleans saw former President William Jefferson Clinton accept honorary member invitation to Phi Beta Sigma Fraternity."

-The Fraternity noticed abuse of its trademark by the clothing designer Ralph Lauren in early January 2020.
+The fraternity noticed abuse of its trademark by the clothing designer Ralph Lauren in early January 2020.
 That designer incorporated the Fraternity's name along with other symbolism on the fabric of pants offered for sale on its website.
-The Fraternity objected and explained in a cease-and-desist letter that such usage was in violation of trademark and was not developed as Fraternity-approved sportswear.
+The Fraternity objected and explained in a cease-and-desist letter that such usage was in violation of trademark and was not developed as fraternity-approved sportswear.
 Black Enterprise magazine profiled this controversy in a January 2020 article.

-Purpose of the fraternity
+Purpose

 The founders deeply wished to create an organization that viewed itself as "a part of" the general community rather than "apart from" the general community.
 They believed that each potential member should be judged by his own merits rather than his family background or affluence... without regard of skin tone or texture of hair.
-They wished and wanted their fraternity to exist as part of even a greater brotherhood which would be devoted to the "inclusive we" rather than the "exclusive we."
-The fraternity's defiance of stereotypes that have plagued other organizations indeed goes back to the founders themselves with their careful and deliberate building of the fraternity by promoting a membership with diverse backgrounds.
+They wished and wanted their fraternity to exist as part of even a greater brotherhood, which would be devoted to the "inclusive we" rather than the "exclusive we."
+The fraternity's defiance of stereotypes that have plagued other organizations indeed goes back to the founders themselves, with their careful and deliberate building of the fraternity by promoting a membership with diverse backgrounds.

 From its inception, the Founders also conceived Phi Beta Sigma as a mechanism to deliver services to the general community.
 Rather than gaining skills to be utilized exclusively for themselves and their immediate families, the founders of Phi Beta Sigma held a deep conviction that they should return their newly acquired skills to the communities from which they had come.
 This deep conviction was mirrored in the Fraternity's motto, "Culture For Service and Service For Humanity."

 Today, Phi Beta Sigma has blossomed into an international organization of leaders.
-The fraternity has experienced unprecedented growth and continues to be a leader among issues of social justice as well as proponent of the interests of minority communities, the needy, the oppressed, and the youth.
-No longer a single entity, the Fraternity has now established the Phi Beta Sigma Educational Foundation, the Phi Beta Sigma Housing Foundation, the Phi Beta Sigma Federal Credit Union, a notable youth auxiliary program, "The Sigma Beta Club," and the Phi Beta Sigma Charitable Outreach Foundation.
+The fraternity has experienced unprecedented growth and continues to be a leader among issues of social justice as well as a proponent of the interests of minority communities, the needy, the oppressed, and the youth.
+No longer a single entity, the fraternity has now established the Phi Beta Sigma Educational Foundation, the Phi Beta Sigma Housing Foundation, the Phi Beta Sigma Federal Credit Union, a notable youth auxiliary program, "The Sigma Beta Club," and the Phi Beta Sigma Charitable Outreach Foundation.